 Construction of any of the project alternatives, in combination with planned projects in the cumulative RSA, would result in a significant cumulative impact under CEQA with respect to special-status plant communities because they would contribute to loss and degradation of these resources through conversion and development.
-The project-specific impacts would combine with those related to construction of other planned projects such that there would be a cumulative impact on special-status plant communities in the region.
-However, the HSR project includes substantial mitigation measures to address the project's contribution toward habitat impacts such that the contribution will be less than considerable.
+The project's contribution to this impact would be considerable because it would increase the area and number of special-status plant communities affected by cumulative projects.
+While mitigation measures are proposed to reduce these impacts on special-status plant communities, there would still be substantial unavoidable habitat loss in the RSA.
+These project-specific impacts would combine with other construction of planned projects such that there would be a new cumulative impact on special-status plant communities.
+There is no additional feasible mitigation.